matter-labs/era-contracts/contracts-review-prep.md

 ### New concepts

 - assetHandler => contract that manages liquidity (burns/mints, locks/unlocks) for specific token (or a set of them)
-- assetId => identifier to track bridged assets accross chains linked to specific asset handler
+- assetId => identifier to track bridged assets across chains linked to specific asset handler

 ## Known Issues